 In order to assess the health risk to U.S. personnel from exposure to water in theater, the APHC identified the most probable exposure pathways.
-These are based on the administrative information provided on the field data sheets submitted with the samples taken over the time being evaluated.
-It is assumed that 100% of all U.S. personnel at FOB Lightning will be directly exposed to reverse osmosis water purification unit (ROWPU) treated, disinfected fresh bulk water, bottled water, and untreated well water since this classification of water is primarily used for personal hygiene, showering, cooking, and for use at vehicle wash racks.
-Field data sheets indicate that bottled water is the only approved source of drinking water.
+These are based on the administrative information provided on the field data sheets submitted with the samples taken over the time period being evaluated.
+It is assumed that 100% of all U.S. personnel at KAF and vicinity were directly exposed to reverse osmosis water purification unit (ROWPU) treated, disinfected fresh bulk water and bottled water since this classification of water is primarily used for personal hygiene, showering, cooking, and for use at vehicle wash racks.
+Untreated well water was used as a treatment source and no exposure was expected to this water, therefore, these samples were not assessed.
+There is a possibility that personnel, particularly at small outlying camps, may use water that is not regularly disinfected for showering, personal hygiene, or cleaning.

-4.1 Drinking Water: Bottled or Packaged Water
+4.1 Drinking Water: Bottled or Treated